davidshariff/wrappy/README.md

 ```

 ### Function as a Promise
-To make a standalone function a Promise object, you need to call `wrappy.wrapFunction()`, with the function and assign the result from wrappy back to your original function:
+To make a standalone function a Promise object, you need to call `wrappy.wrapFunction()` with the function to wrap and assign the result back from Wrappy to your original function:
 ```javascript
 // Make myFunction a Promise proxy that replaces reassigns itself myFunction = wrappy.wrapFunction(myFunction);